andreaSilv/misp-docker-clone/README.md

 This repository is born to keep all changes I'm doing on [original docker image](https://github.com/harvard-itsecurity/docker-misp).

+> **IMPORTANT:** This repo is not ready for production.
+As you can see in my notes there's a small code part added on top that's bad grade code - If you are interested to deploy MISP on production on a container I strongly suggest to use [official MISP image](https://github.com/MISP/misp-docker)

 # How to run

+This is a ready to run repository.
 Please follow steps below:

 1. Initialize database